 Feb 21, 2012

-The Gite is called 'la grange aux loupes' (www.lagrangeauxloups.net ) The camping is called 'camping les guerins' (www.campinglesguerins.com/)
+The Gite is called 'la grange aux loupes' (www.lagrangeauxloups.net ) The camping is called 'camping les guerins' (www.campinglesguerins.com/) We are also offering free camping on our land in a nearby village if you are intersted in exchanging some work--free camping

 There are two parking possibilities to approach the cliff.
 The first is a small, newly paved parking lot just across from the gite.
 This accesses the less steep, but a little bit longer approach trail.
 The other is just a little higher the bigger parking at the 'col des guérins'.
 This accesses the steeper, more technical, shorter approach.
 There is a fountain near the parking lot at the 'col des guérins'.
 This water is really cold and good and well worth filling up your water bottles here.
 The locals have threatened to shut off the fountain because of climbers bathing and washing their dishes in it.
 As part of the international climbing community, let's make a good impression and only use this water source for drinking.